-Subject Code CBS3241P Subject Title Professional Communication in Chinese Credit Value 2 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite / Co-requisite: Chinese LCR subjects (in Semester 2 of Year 3 or Semester 1 of Year 4) Objectives This subject aims to develop the language competence for professional communication in Chinese required by students to communicate effectively with various parties and stakeholders in regard to engineering-related project proposals and reports.
+Subject Code CLC3241P (2019-20 onward) Subject Code CBS3241P (2018-19 and before) , , , , , , , , , , , , , , , , , , , Subject Title Professional Communication in Chinese Credit Value 2 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite / Co-requisite: Chinese LCR subjects (in Semester 2 of Year 3 or Semester 1 of Year 4) Objectives This subject aims to develop the language competence for professional communication in Chinese required by students to communicate effectively with various parties and stakeholders in regard to engineering-related project proposals and reports.
 Subject Intended Learning Outcomes Upon completion of the subject, and in relation to effective communication with a variety of intended readers/audiences in Chinese, students will be able to a. plan, organize and produce professionally acceptable project proposals and reports with appropriate text structures and language for different intended readers b. plan, organize and deliver effective project-related oral presentations with appropriate interactive strategies and language for different intended audiences c. adjust the style of expression and interactive strategies in writing and speaking in accordance with different intended readers/audiences Subject Synopsis/ Indicative Syllabus 1.
 Project proposals and reports in Chinese Planning and organizing project proposals and reports Explaining the background, rationale, objectives, scope and significance of a project Referring to the literature to substantiate project proposals Describing the methods of study Describing and discussing project results, including anticipated results and results of pilot study Presenting the budget, schedule and/or method of evaluation Writing executive summaries/abstracts Writing professional reports 2.
-Oral presentations of projects Selecting content for audience-focused presentations Choosing language and style appropriate to the intended audience Using appropriate transitions and maintaining coherence in team presentations Using effective verbal and non-verbal interactive strategies Teaching/Learning Methodology Learning and teaching approach The subject is designed to develop the students' Chinese language skills, both oral and written, that students need to communicate effectively and professionally with a variety of stakeholders of engineering-related projects.
-It builds upon the language and communication skills covered in GUR language training subjects.
+Oral presentations of projects Selecting content for audience-focused presentations Choosing language and style appropriate to the intended audience Using appropriate transitions and maintaining coherence in team presentations Using effective verbal and non-verbal interactive strategies